zhiyuan8/FastAPI-websocket-tutorial/README.md

 # RestfulAPI
 A REST API (also called a RESTful API or RESTful web API) is an application programming interface (API) that conforms to the design principles of the representational state transfer (REST) architectural style.
 - `Flask` is a Python-based lightweight Web Server Gateway Interface (WSGI) web application framework.
-- `FastAPI` is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
+- `FastAPI` is a modern, fast (high-performance), Asynchronous Server Gateway Interface (ASGI) web framework for building APIs with Python 3.7+ based on standard Python type hints.
     -  many world-renowned companies such as `Uber`, `Netflix` and `Microsoft` use FastAPI to build their applications.

 ![img](fastAPI/imgs/fast-vs-flask.png)